jlengrand/IvolutionWebsite/Website/content/pages/About.md

 The important thing to note is that __I can not be taken responsible for any problem you might encounter__ (but I'd be glad to help you solve them if you have some).
 I never experienced any problem using Ivolution (nor all my users), but you are advised to make a copy of the images your are about to process first.

+### Technology used

+To create this project, I used a lot of different tools that are going to be listed here.

+- The whole project is written in Python (2.7).
+It allows rapid prototyping, has a, Python and huge amount of libraries available and also has the advantage to be portable (Windows, Linux, Web development, . . . ).
+I know I won´t be limited in the future by using Python.
+- All the image processing is performed using the excellent OpenCV library, through its Python bindings.
+If you have to develop image processing algorithms quickly and efficiently, Python and OpenCV are the tools you want.
+I used the OpenCV 2.4 version, to be compatible with the current package of Ubuntu.
+- I started developing the GUI in GTK+ ([here is a picture of what it looked like](https://dl.dropbox.com/u/4286043/ivolution_gtk.png)), but finally switched to WxPython.
+GTK+ is nice for Linux environments but made my software OS dependant, which I didn´t want.
+- I used py2exe combined to NSIS in order to create proper Windows executables.
+Both are simple to use, even though you may something have to dig into 3 years old forum posts to find the solution to your problems.
+I´d definitely use them again if needed in future projects.
+- In order to automate everything I used ant.
+I love ant because you can do pretty much everything you want with it, from compiling to move folder back and forth or even prepare coffee.
+Coming from the linux world, ant is a must if you want to save time.
+- Finally, this whole website was created using Pelican.
+I was searching for an Octopress equivalent, but written in Python.
+I found Pelican and stick with it since them.
+The documentation is really complete and you can start working in minutes.
+Plus it was created by a french man!

+That´s all for now folks.
+If you have other questions, just ask ;)

 ### About the developer

 My name is __[Julien Lengrand-Lambert](https://plus.google.com/u/0/107343304730454368817)__, and I am as french software engineer currently living in the Netherlands.